iaurg/chooks/README.md

 ![Chooks Logo](https://i.imgur.com/oJixfwL.png)

-A platform to share opinions about books
+A plataform to share opinions about books